-- 1. The 1981 Tax Act, though the largest tax cut in history, just stabilizes the tax burden.
-Revenues still will rise from about \$600 billion in 1981 to about \$800 billion in 1985.
-Receipts by 1987 should be 18.7% of GNP the same as the average between 1963 and 1973.
+- 1. The 1931 Tax Act, though the largest tax cut in history, just stabilizes the tax burden.
+Revenues still will rise from about \$600 billion in 1931 to about \$800 billion in 1985.
+Receipts by 1987 should be 18.7% of GNP - the same as the average between 1963 and 1973.
 Without action, receipts would have been a crushing 24% of GNP in 1987. - 2.
 The question is how high a deficit can be tolerated without "crowding out".
 Increased savings due to tax changes and the drop in inflation should ease pressure in financial markets.
-We can do more to ease that pressure without undermining the economic program.
+We can do more to ease that pressure without undermining the economic program. - 3.
+Many provisions of the tax act aid capital formation and innovation: R & D tax credits, capital gains reduction to 20%, IRA and other savings incentives.
+These coupled with rate cuts and accelerated depreciation, form the framework for regeneration of business activity.